poggersbutnot/python-code-obfuscator/README.md

 python filename.py <isinputfile> <inputfile> <isextraprot> <extraprotlayer> <isextraprot2>
 ```
 --------------------------
-*The extra protection features are quite unstable.*
+*The extra protection features are quite unstable.
+However, the default mode has yet to have any errors.*